 There’s no reason to risk carbon monoxide poisoning.

-Here are three ways you can complete to keep your family safe:
+Here are three precautions you can complete to keep your family safe:

-- Each house with at least one natural gas furnace, attached garage or fireplace requires a carbon monoxide system.
-You should have a detector on all levels of your house, in addition to the basement and garage.
-You also need to install one inside or outside of all bedrooms.
-Don’t use a carbon monoxide system in your house?
+- Each residence with at least one natural gas furnace, attached garage or fireplace requires a carbon monoxide detector.
+You need to have an alarm on each level of your residence, in addition to the basement and garage.
+You also should install one inside or outside of every bedroom.
+Aren’t using a carbon monoxide alarm in your residence?

 Call Service Experts Heating & Air Conditioning at 901-235-1196 to buy one.
-Ask our technicians about our affordable Wi-Fi carbon monoxide detectors.
+Ask our pros about our reasonable Wi-Fi carbon monoxide detectors.

-- If you currently use a carbon monoxide detector, regularly look at or swap out the batteries.
-You should check batteries every three months, and replace the alarm every three to five years.
+- If you presently use a carbon monoxide detector, frequently test or swap out the batteries.
+You should look at batteries every three months, and replace the alarm every three to five years.

-- If your carbon monoxide alarm sounds, get out of your residence right away and dial 911.
+- If your carbon monoxide alarm alerts you to danger, get out of your house right away and dial 911.

 Keep Your Family Safe with Assistance from Service Experts Heating & Air Conditioning

-Carbon monoxide doesn’t have to be terrifying, and with the proper steps your loved ones can be safe from the toxic gas.
+Carbon monoxide doesn’t have to be terrifying, and with the right precautions your loved ones can be safe from the toxic gas.
 Make the proper changes and call Service Experts Heating & Air Conditioning at 901-235-1196 to learn more.